Libyan Revolutionary Command Council

 The Revolutionary Command Council (مجلس قيادة الثورة) was a twelve-member governing body that ruled the Libyan Arab Republic after the 1969 Libyan coup d'état by the Free Officers Movement, which overthrew the Senussi monarchy of King Idris I. The council's chairman was Muammar Gaddafi, who had the most influence and served as Libya's de facto head of state as Revolutionary Chairman of the Libyan Arab Republic and commander-in-chief of the armed forces.
 It was ideologically Arab nationalist, republican, anti-imperialist and pan-Arabist.

 In 1977, the Libyan Arab Republic was abolished and Socialist People's Libyan Arab Jamahiriya was established.
-As a part of this, the RCC was officially abolished and replaced by the general secretariat of the General People's Congress.
+As a part of this, the RCC was officially abolished and replaced by the general secretariat of the General People's Congress, primarily guided through the beliefs and teachings later published in Muammar Gaddafi’s Green Book.